Julianne Smith: Biden administration

 In January 2021, Smith became a senior advisor to the United States secretary of state.

 Representative to NATO

 On June 15, 2021, President Joe Biden nominated Smith to serve as the United States permanent representative to NATO.
 On September 15, 2021, a hearing on her nomination was held before the Senate Foreign Relations Committee.
 On October 19, 2021, her nomination was reported favorably out of committee.
 Her nomination was confirmed by United States Senate on November 18, 2021 by voice vote.

 Punditry career

 Smith has written op-ed columns for The New York Times, Lawfare, Washington Monthly, Foreign Affairs, and The National Interest.
 She has also appeared on NPR programs, including 1A, All Things Considered, and Morning Edition.

 Personal life

-Smith and her husband have two sons.
-She speaks German and French.
+Smith speaks German and French.
+She and her husband have two sons.